Maryland is All In for 100% Renewable Energy

 All In For Justice

 The Maryland Clean Energy Jobs Campaign strives to ensure that all communities benefit from the clean energy economy.
 Low-income communities and communities of color have borne the majority of the costs for dirty energy production.
 In Maryland, low-income communities and communities of color face higher cancer risks from hazardous air pollutants.
 They are also more likely to live near facilities that emit toxic emissions.
-The Maryland Clean Energy Jobs Campaign is also committed to stopping all subsidies to waste-to-energy incineration under the state’s RPS policy.
+The Maryland Clean Energy Jobs Campaign is also committed to stopping all subsidies for trash incineration under the state’s RPS policy.
 This will end the practice of Marylanders investing their tax dollars in sources that harm their communities and block investments in clean, renewable energy sources like wind and solar.

 SOS: Save Our Solar Industry